Discovering the Baltics, Europe's Best-Kept Secret

 The Baltics are enchanted with a seemingly endless amount of medieval castles.
 In your opinion, which castle was the most impressive?

 Only speaking about medieval castles, I think the most impressive in terms of location and sight was Trakai Island Castle, close to the Lithuanian capital of Vilnius.
 It’s a real medieval knights stronghold: red bricks, two consecutive drawbridges protecting it from intruders, towers and defensive walls.
 I biked there and approaching that castle was a truly impressive sight.

 The Baltics are also full of beautiful 19th c. manor houses, mostly having belonged to the German Balts who played a major role in the region back then.
 A lot of them have been turned into places to stay.
 Among these were some of the most secluded and luxurious “hotels” I’ve come across.

 What was the most interesting thing you learned about the region?

 I found it striking how different the three countries are in terms of mentality and culture.
 Lithuania comes across as highly intellectual with a strong sense for high culture, music, art and sculptures (there literally are high-quality sculptures everywhere you turn in Lithuania!).

-Latvia clearly feels most “Russian” of the three, with this typical sense of melancholy and nostalgia, but also that special hospitality once you made it from an “outsider” to a “guest.”
+Latvia has a typical sense of melancholy and nostalgia, but also that special hospitality once you made it from an “outsider” to a “guest.”